 Mathilde remained beside her husband for 22 years.
 She loved him and took care of him, accompanying him on his business trips and being part of the things he did.
 She was well respected and esteemed by leaders of European business firms.
-Her husband, advised by Bishop Isidoro Fattal, The Greco-Catholic Metropolitan of Aleppo, dreamed of opening a technical school that would educate future Christian workers: but on the 26th of October 1944 Georges died suddenly.
-Mathilde could have given up on life, but it was precisely then that she discovered her true vocation: giving herself completely to her neighbour with the greatest love.
+Her husband, advised by Bishop Isidoro Fattal, The Greco-Catholic Metropolitan of Aleppo, dreamed of opening a technical school that would educate future Christian workers: but on the October 26, 1944 Georges died suddenly.
+Mathilde could have given up on life, but it was precisely then that she discovered her true vocation: giving herself completely to her neighbor with the greatest love.

-She dedicated herself totally to the huge project which Georges left in his will, heading up the “Georges Salem Foundation”, of which she became President.
+She dedicated herself totally to the huge project which Georges left in his will, heading up the “Georges Salem Foundation,” of which she became President.
 Her family became the poor young people of the city, and she set out to really be a mother to them.
-In collaboration with Bishop Fattal she went to Turin to deal directly with the Rector Major, Fr Peter Ricaldone, in order to entrust Don Bosco’s sons with the work.
+In collaboration with Bishop Fattal, she went to Turin to deal directly with the Rector Major, Fr.
+Peter Ricaldone, in order to entrust Don Bosco’s sons with the work.
 They had come there in 1947.
 She had a small house built near the institute.
-From then on the Salesians would be her home and her family.
+From then on, the Salesians would be her home and her family.

-'Mamma Margaret' for children in Aleppo
+'Mama Margaret' for children in Aleppo

 Death from cancer; reputation for holiness

-In 1959 she discovered she was suffering from cancer.
-When told by doctors, she had but one comment to make: "Thank you, oh my God".
+In 1959, she discovered she was suffering from cancer.
+When told by doctors, she had but one comment to make: "Thank you, oh my God."
 Hers was a ‘via crucis’ of 20 months.
-In her will she gave all her goods to the various charities, to the point where she was able to say: "I am dying in a house that no longer belongs to me".
+In her will, she gave all her goods to the various charities, to the point where she was able to say: "I am dying in a house that no longer belongs to me."